-A script that takes care of all the steps required to run a workflow is available at the following URL: ftp://ftp.eso.org/pub/dfs/reflex/uves install reflex.
-The tool downloads and installs the UVES pipeline, that contains one workflow, a sample dataset and reflex.
+A script that takes care of all the steps required to run a workflow is available at the following URL: ftp://ftp.eso.org/pub/dfs/reflex/install-reflex.
+The tool downloads and installs reflex and the desired pipeline(s), that contain(s) one or more workflows and a demo dataset.

 If you have already installed the pipeline and you have your own dataset, you can skip some steps and proceed to the Reflex installation.
-Note that at the time of distribution only the UVES pipeline contains Reflex workflows.
+Note that only some pipelines contain Reflex workflows.

-Note: at the moment Reflex is supported on Linux only (see APPENDIX C:).
+Note: at the moment Reflex is supported on Linux and Mac OS.